sveltejs/eslint-plugin-svelte/docs/rules/no-target-blank.md

 ## :book: Rule Details

-This rule disallows using `target="_blank"` attribute without `rel="noopener noreferrer"` to avoid a security vulnerability in legacy browsers ([see here for more details](https://mathiasbynens.github.io/rel-noopener/)).
+This rule disallows using `target="_blank"` attribute without `rel="noopener noreferrer"` to avoid a security vulnerability in legacy browsers where a page can trigger a navigation in the opener regardless of origin ([see here for more details](https://mathiasbynens.github.io/rel-noopener/)).

 <ESLintCodeBlock>